XaviFP/react-kanban/README.md

-# Ongoing Kanban React-Node.js pet project
+# Kanban React-Node.js pet project

 ## How to run: